rackerlabs/genestack/docs/openstack-deploy-cli.md

 Installed by default on Mac OS X.

 Many Linux distributions provide packages to make setuptools easy to install.
 Search your package manager for setuptools to find an installation package.
-If you cannot find one, download the setuptools package directly from https://pypi.python.org/pypi/setuptools.
+If you cannot find one, download the setuptools package directly from https://pip.pypa.io/en/stable/installation.

 The recommended way to install setuptools on Microsoft Windows is to follow the documentation provided on the setuptools website (https://pypi.python.org/pypi/setuptools).

 #### Installing pip

 MacOS

+!!! note

+    Users may want to use a Virtual Environment so that they do not have any risk of hurting their default Python environment.
+For more information on seting up a venv please visit (https://docs.python.org/3/library/venv.html).

 ``` shell
 easy_install pip